 Midstream service revenues.
-Our midstream service revenues decreased for the three months ended March 31, 2021 compared to the same period in 2020.
+Our midstream service revenues decreased for the three and six months ended June 30, 2021, compared to the same periods in 2020.
 Midstream service revenues are generated by oil throughput fees and services provided to third parties for (i) integrated oil and natural gas gathering and transportation systems and related facilities, (ii) natural gas lift, fuel for drilling and completions activities and centralized compression infrastructure and (iii) water storage, recycling and transportation infrastructure, and are recognized over time as the customer benefits from these services when provided.
 These revenues fluctuate and will vary due to oil throughput fees and the level of services provided to third parties.

 Sales of purchased oil.
 Sales of purchased oil are a function of the volumes and prices of purchased oil sold to customers and are offset by the volumes and costs of purchased oil.
 We are a firm shipper on both the Bridgetex and Gray Oak pipelines and we utilize purchased oil to fulfill portions of our commitments.
 We anticipate continuing this practice in the future.
-Sales of purchased oil decreased during the three months ended March 31, 2021, compared to the same period in 2020 primarily due to decreased shipments of purchased oil on pipelines.
+Sales of purchased oil increased during the three and six months ended June 30, 2021, compared to the same periods in 2020 primarily due to an increase in sales prices for purchased oil sold.